Nitload-NSI/StgSharp/ReadMe.md

 ## License

-StgSharp is licensed under the MIT License.
+Nitload is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.

 ## Future Plans